Mulgrave, Victoria

-Mulgrave is an eastern suburb of Melbourne, Victoria, Australia, situated 21 km south-east of Melbourne's Central Business District.
+Mulgrave is an eastern suburb of Melbourne, Victoria, Australia, situated 21 km south-east of the Melbourne city centre.
 It is located within the City of Monash local government area.
-Mulgrave recorded a population of 19,889 at the 2021 census.
+Mulgrave had a population of 19,889 at the 2021 census.

 The suburb takes its name from Mulgrave Castle in the English County of North Yorkshire.
 Sir George Phipps, the Earl of Mulgrave in the Peerage of Great Britain, served as the Governor of Victoria from 1879 to 1884.

-The suburb in turn gave its name to the Mulgrave Freeway, which was later renamed to the Monash Freeway.
+The suburb in turn gave its name to the Mulgrave Freeway, that was later renamed as the Monash Freeway.

 History

+European history

 Aerial panorama of Waverley Park facing the Melbourne city skyline.
 September 2023.

 Aerial perspective of Waverley Park facing east towards Mount Dandenong.
 September 2023.

 The first settler in Mulgrave parish (a division of the County of Bourke, which covers the Melbourne urban area) was Thomas Napier, in 1839.
 He was a Scottish builder who first reached the Colony of Victoria in the mid-1830s.
 Napier settled on the banks of Dandenong Creek and built his homestead in the Bushy Park Wetlands, in what is now Jells Park.
 None of the original homesteads remain, though some were demolished as late as the latter part of the 20th century.
 Remains of some homesteads were uncovered during the construction of the EastLink Tollway, temporarily halting work while they were archaeologically examined.

-The first Mulgrave Post Office opened on 1 January 1869 but was renamed Wheelers Hill in 1888.
+The Mulgrave Post Office opened on 1 January 1869 but was renamed Wheelers Hill in 1888.
 In 1904, a second Mulgrave Post Office opened but closed again in 1956.
 The third Mulgrave Post Office opened in 1967 and closed in 1978.
 Meanwhile, a Mulgrave North (later Brandon Park) office opened in 1971, and a Mulgrave East (later Waverley Gardens) office opened in 1978.